rytilahti/python-miio/README.md

 * [Valetudo](https://github.com/Hypfer/Valetudo) (cloud free vacuum firmware)
 * [micloud](https://github.com/Squachen/micloud) (library to access xiaomi cloud services, can be used to obtain device tokens)
 * [micloudfaker](https://github.com/unrelentingtech/micloudfaker) (dummy cloud server, can be used to fix powerstrip status requests when without internet access)
+* [Xiaomi Cloud Tokens Extractor](https://github.com/PiotrMachowski/Xiaomi-cloud-tokens-extractor) (an alternative way to fetch tokens from the cloud)
 * [Your project here?
 Feel free to open a PR!](https://github.com/rytilahti/python-miio/pulls)